etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/general-setup/process-scheduling.md

 ### Process Group as Source Data

-!!! info
+!!! info "Only for developers"
-    Only for developers

     Process Group can be considered as Source Data which means that, working as System Administrator, you can assign a "Group Process" and/or a "Group Process List" to your module in order to distribute them as part of your module.

 ![](../../../../assets/drive/fSrbl6KIduQt_nL4aZ2wOWGWgcd8H03rnndIVD5YhTx0J1bkdD-m5K57TXKQOuPDm8QtsLi4V_egrxJvgdOWEsV7TPykZRBr_1McjEMny9HXf9kowbFRXFhqcZm9MRhJ0PvT4xoJ.png)